Menditect/documentation/docs/refguide/test-case.md

 A Test Case is a collection of operations to execute in a [Test Application](test-application), that are assembled to test some specific aspect of system behaviour.
 A Test Case is part of a [Test Suite](test-suite).

 A Test Case can be either 'Manual' or 'Automatic'.
 Manual Test Cases contain [Test Instructions](test-instruction), do not run any Mendix code and subsequently do not appear whenever the Test Suite is executed.
-Automatic Test Cases are executable, and contain [Test Steps](test-step) that run the underlying Mendix code.
+Automatic Test Cases are executable, and contain [Teststeps](teststep) that run the underlying Mendix code.

 A Test Case is always executed on a Test Application and by an execution user.
 The name of the execution user must exactly match an existing, active and not blocked local user in the [Application environment](application-environment) that is tested.